 This method is most suitable in cases, where a manufacturer sells tangible goods to both related and unrelated parties.

-As per the Organisation for Economic Co-operation and Development (OECD), CPM method is applicable when,
+As per the Organisation for Economic Co-operation and Development (OECD), Cost Plus Method is applicable when,

 - Semi-finished goods are sold between Associated Enterprises,